A lesson in the Icelandic language

 In 2010, a volcanic eruption in Iceland resulted in large ash clouds that caused enormous disruption to air travel across Europe for a week.
 The Eyjafjallajökull volcano hit global headlines, and caused headaches for news reporters fumbling to pronounce it correctly (or inventing new ways to avoid saying its 16-letter name).
 The pronunciation isn't so hard - listen at 2:15 for how to break it down and say it.
 Note that it's a compound name: eyja means island, fjalla means mountain, and jökull means glacier.

-Read more about the language online at Inspired by Iceland.
+Read more about the language online at Visit Iceland.

 Intrigued, and feel like doing some further study?
 Maybe start here: Icelandic Online.